 If I ask you to imagine vegetables for a moment, what’s the first thought that comes to mind?

-And then there were the vegetables.
+But then there were the vegetables.

 We would sit together and string the beans, shell the peas, and peel the carrots.
-They were so fresh, and vibrantly colored!
+They were so fresh, and so vibrantly colored!

 Meanwhile, the vegetables just kept on cooking.